3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 - Color information, material mixing ratios and arbitrary properties can be deduced from PNG images with arbitrary channel depth.
 It is RECOMMENDED to store color into RGB-channels within a PNG.

 - It is RECOMMENDED to store image information that will be used as levelset-function to represent a boundary in PNGs with one channel only.
 A special case to encode this levelset information is to encode the distance of the surface of the object in this channel.
-A different option is to deduce the levelset-function from a channel with binary values, i.e. from images of image type "Greyscale" with bit-depth of 1 or an indexed-color with bit depths of 1.
+A different option is to deduce the levelset-function from a channel with binary values, i.e. from images of image type "greyscale" with bit-depth of 1 or an indexed-color with bit depths of 1.

 To achieve high accuracy, producers SHOULD store such information in image channels with bit depth of 16.
 Most professional image editing tools an standard implementations of the PNG format support channels with 16 bit.